Ashish-Pandey0927/Mission-Control-frontent/README.md

-# 🚀 Mission Control Backend
+# 🚀 Mission Control

-This is the backend server for the **Mission Control** web application.
+This is the /Frontendbackend server for the **Mission Control** web application.
 It provides RESTful APIs to manage and track space missions in real-time.
-Built with Flask and supports user authentication, mission creation, logs, and more.
+Built with Node.js and supports user authentication, mission creation, logs, and more.

 ---